mmuratarat/mmuratarat.github.io/_posts/2020-06-18-pyspark-postgresql-locally.md

 Now, let's deal with pgAdmin4...

 pgAdmin4 is free and open-source PostgreSQL graphical user interface for day to day operations with the database.
 It now comes as native linux package so it is easy to install.
-You can go to [PostgreSQL site](https://www.postgresql.org/download/linux/ubuntu/){:target="_blank"} and select your Ubuntu version as "Ubuntu Bionic" and run the command below on shell:
+You just run the command below on shell:

 ```bash
 sudo apt-get update && sudo apt-get install pgadmin4